philanc/ple/README.md

 - read, write, save files.
 - a minimal help command (F1 or ^X^H - give a short description of the basic bindings)

 At the moment, the complete editor is 35KB.
 It has been tested on xterm, rxvt and the Linux console.

-As they say, *it works on my PC* (TM).
+As they say, *it works on my PC...*

 ### Default key bindings